Siege of Nicaea: Background

-Nicaea, located on the eastern shore of Lake Askania, had been captured from the Byzantine Empire by the Seljuk Turks in 1081, and formed the capital of the Sultanate of Rûm.
-In 1096, the People's Crusade, the first stage of the First Crusade, had plundered the land surrounding the city, before being destroyed by the Turks.
+Nicaea, located on the eastern shore of Lake Askania, had been captured from the Byzantine Empire by the Seljuk Turks in 1081, and Nicaea formed the capital of the Sultanate of Rûm.
+In 1096, the People's Crusade, the first stage of the First Crusade, had plundered the land surrounding the city before being destroyed by the Turks.
 As a result, sultan Kilij Arslan initially felt that the second wave of crusaders were not a threat.
-He left his family and his treasury behind in Nicaea and went east to fight the Danishmends for control of the Melitene.
+He left his family and his treasury behind in Nicaea and went east to fight the Danishmendids for control of Melitene.

 Crusader siege

 The crusaders began to leave Constantinople at the end of April 1097.
 Godfrey of Bouillon was the first to arrive at Nicaea, with Bohemond of Taranto, Bohemond's nephew Tancred, Raymond IV of Toulouse, and Robert II of Flanders following him, along with Peter the Hermit and some of the survivors of the People's Crusade, and a small Byzantine force under Manuel Boutoumites.

 They arrived on 6 May, severely short of food, but Bohemond arranged for food to be brought by land and by sea.
-They put the city to siege beginning on 14 May, assigning their forces to different sections of the walls, which was well-defended with 200 towers.
+The crusaders put the city to siege beginning on 14 May, assigning their forces to different sections of the walls, and sent a message to Raymond telling him to hurry his advance to aid the siege.
 Bohemond camped on the north side of the city, Godfrey on the south, and Raymond and Adhemar of Le Puy on the eastern gate.